tursodatabase/awesome-turso/.github/CONTRIBUTING.md

 ### Apps/Websites

-Apps/Websites gives the opportunity to showcase the awesome things we can build with vuejs.
+Apps/Websites gives the opportunity to showcase the awesome things we can build while using Turso.
 You should put your app/website in this category if the following conditions are true:

 - The website is available without errors or ssl certificate problems, and load in a reasonable amount of time.
-- The website is using vuejs intensively.
-It should detect vue with [vue-devtools](https://github.com/vuejs/vue-devtools).
+- The website is using Turso as a database.
-- If you cannot detect vue with `vue-devtools` due to work at non public pages (e.g. for enterprise website), you can send Pull Request with screenshot that detected it.
+- If you cannot demonstrate that project's using Turso due to work at non public pages (e.g. for enterprise website), you can send Pull Request with screenshot that shows that.
 - The website is original and not too simple.
 For that reason, blogs and simple landing pages are rejected.